csc-training/node-level-optimization/instruction-level-parallelism/README.md

   with vectorization enabled and disabled.
 - We encourage you to look also into assembly code both with and without vectorization (you can produce `peak_xxx.s` file e.g. with `-S -fverbose-asm`).
-You can look e.g. for `xmm`, ´ymm`, and `zmm` registers.
-As GCC does not inform about the use of FMA instructions in the optimization reports, looking into assembly is often the only way to find out.
+You can look e.g. for `xmm` (SSE), ´ymm` (AVX2), and `zmm` (AVX512) registers.
+  As GCC does not inform about the use of FMA instructions in the optimization reports, looking into assembly is often the only way to find out if they are used.

 ## Pipelining and register spilling